AngelLagr/reduce-ml-cost-with-quantization-pruning/README.md

 ## Components Overview

-- **Weight Usage Analyzer**: The core functionality for analyzing the importance of weights in neural networks.
+- **Weight Usage Analyzer**: The core functionality for analyzing the importance of weights in neural networks and help for prunning it.
 - **Simple Model**: A basic neural network architecture to demonstrate the weight usage analysis.
 - **Data Loading**: Functions to handle the Breast Cancer dataset, including normalization and splitting.
 - **Quantization**: Tools to reduce model size and analyze the impact on performance and energy efficiency.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See the LICENSE file for more details.